Introduction

 Part 4: TYPO3 Site Management – The Content Engine

-Apache has forwarded the request – now TYPO3 takes over.
-The CMS must decide: which website should TYPO3 deliver for this domain?
+Apache has forwarded the request, and now TYPO3 takes over.
+The CMS has one decision to make: which website should it serve for this domain?

 The Foundation: The TYPO3 Page Tree

-TYPO3 manages all content in a hierarchical page tree.
-For every independent website, you need a root page.
+TYPO3 keeps all content in a hierarchical page tree.
+Every independent website needs its own root page.

 TYPO3 Multi-Site Page Tree Structure